mezcel/googlemaps-api-helloworld/README.md

 # googlemaps-api-helloworld

-## My traveling free-wifi map: Used for proximity and landmark orienteering
+## My traveling free-wifi stop map: Used for proximity and landmark orienteering... on the road

 ### Current Dev Stop Point